Leake, Piscotty lead Cardinals past Nationals, 6-1 - News 12 Now

 Scherzer (1-1) allowed three runs, four hits and two walks in six innings.
 He struck out 10, the 50th time in his career he reached double figures in strikeouts.

-Piscotty hit RBI singles in the first and fifth innings before launching a three-run drive in the ninth off Joe Blanton.
-The five RBIs tied a career high.
+With Leake leading the way, the Cardinals rebounded from a three-game skid in which they were outscored 30-9.

+“It’s ideal,” Leake said of his performance.
+“It’s what you ask for from a starting pitcher after you’ve been beat down for a couple games.”

-With Leake and Piscotty leading the way, St. Louis dodged its first 2-7 start since 1997.
-After yielding 22 runs in the first two games of the series, the Cardinals chilled Washington’s formidable lineup behind Leake, who permitted only two runners past first base and reduced his ERA to 0.60.
+Leake permitted only two runners past first base and reduced his ERA to 0.60.

+“What a great day — seven shutout innings against this team,” manager Mike Matheny said.

 St. Louis used a walk and a double by Piscotty to go up 1-0 in the first inning.